 Where to buy the Shotgun Front Bike Seat

 The shotgun seat is £120 and the handlebars are £27.
-Customers can either order from kidsrideshotgun.com, or ask for it at their local bike shop – as Kids Ride Shotgun are looking for UK stockists.
+Customers can either order from kidsrideshotgun.com.

 Disclosure: Kids Ride Shotgun have kindly paid us to write this sponsored post and provided the photos of the seat in use.
-We will now be passing the Shotgun front bike seat and handlebars to one of our review panel for a full (unpaid for) review.
-Sign up for our newsletter and you'll hear when the full review is complete.
+After writing it we passed the Shotgun front bike seat and handlebars to one of our review panel for a full (unpaid for) review which you can read here.

 Other posts you should read whilst you are here: